 Opioid misuse and abuse put many people on the road to addiction, which is filled with uncertainties.
 Using these powerful drugs at higher doses than prescribed can bring coma and death.
 Opioids can act as depressants and slow a person’s breathing and heart rate.
 The euphoric effects of opioids are addictive, but with each use, tolerance for the drugs grow, which makes people want to abuse them more.
 Overindulgence can be deadly.

 That said, not everyone who takes drugs knows they are using opioids.
 Fentanyl is showing up in more drug combinations involving heroin and the stimulant drug cocaine.
 Large doses of this drug aren’t needed for it to be deadly.
-According to the National Institute on Drug Abuse, illegal fentanyl is more deadly than heroin–up to 50 to 100 times-and morphine.
-All it takes is two milligrams, which is equivalent to a few grains of table salt, to kills more than 95 percent of people in the U.S.
+According to the U.S. Drug Enforcement Administration, illegal fentanyl is 80 to 100 times more potent than morphine.
+All it takes is two milligrams, which is equivalent to a few grains of table salt, to produce a fatal result.